-ARTICLE 53 - WASHINGTON FAMILY MEDICAL LEAVE PROGRAM 1 2 3 53.1 Washington Family Medical Leave Program effective January 1, 2020 The parties recognize that the Washington State Family and Medical Leave 4 Program (RCW 50A.04) is in effect beginning January 1, 2020 and eligibility for 5 and approval of leave for purposes as described under that Program shall be in 6 7 accordance with RCW 50A.04.
-In the event that the legislature amends all or part of RCW 50A-04, those amendments are considered by the parties to be 8 9 incorporated herein.
-In the event that the legislature repeals all or part of RCW 50A.04, those provisions that are repealed are considered by the parties to be 10 expired and no longer in effect upon the effective date of their repeal.
-11 12 Under RCW 50A, employer provided healthcare benefits must be maintained 13 during a PFML leave, so interspersing time off is not required provided the 14 employee qualifies for a reason under the federal FMLA.
-Under RCW 15 16 50A.15.060(2), the University has elected to offer supplemental benefits in the form of bereavement time off when the employee is qualified for PFML family 17 leave per RCW 50A.05.010 10(d), sick time off, vacation time off, personal 18 holiday, holiday credit, holiday taken, or compensatory time off.
-19 20 21 Employees requesting PFML benefits through the Employment Security 22 Department must provide notice to the University as outlined under RCW 50A.040.030.
-23 24
+53.1 Washington Family Medical Leave Program (PFML) effective January 1, 2020.
+The parties recognize that the Washington State Family and Medical Leave Program (RCW 50A.04) is in effect beginning January 1, 2020 and eligibility for and approval of leave for purposes as described under that Program shall be in accordance with RCW 50A.04.
+In the event that the legislature amends all or part of RCW 50A.04, those amendments are considered by the parties to be incorporated herein.
+In the event that the legislature repeals all or part of RCW 50A.04, those provisions that are repealed are considered by the parties to be expired and no longer in effect upon the effective date of their repeal.

+Under RCW 50A, employer provided healthcare benefits must be maintained during a PFML leave, so interspersing time off is not required provided the employee qualifies for a reason under the federal FMLA.
+Under RCW 50A.15.060(2), the University has elected to offer supplemental benefits in the form of sick time off, vacation time off, personal holiday, holiday credit, holiday taken, or compensatory time off.

+Employees requesting PFML benefits through the Employment Security Department must provide notice to the University as outlined under RCW 50A.04.030.